mclow/search-library/DXXXX.md

 A reasonable description (with sample code) is available on [Wikipedia](http://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm).

-The Boyer-Moore-Horspool algorithm requires that both the corpus and the pattern be represented with random-access iterators.
+The Boyer-Moore algorithm requires that both the corpus and the pattern be represented with random-access iterators, and that both iterator types "point to" the same type (or at least `decay<typename iterator_traits<Iterator1>::value_type>::type` and `decay<typename iterator_traits<Iterator2>::value_type>::type` are the same).

 ### Calls to be added to the standard library